 9009.
 This allows using QuestDB as a drop-in replacement for InfluxDB and

-More information on the InfluxDB line protocol implementation with details on message format, ports, authentication and examples can be found on the InfluxDB API reference page.
-Additionally, a guide on the Telegraf agent for collecting and sending metrics to QuestDB via this protocol can be found on the Telegraf guide.
+For additional details on the message format, see the InfluxDB line protocol guide.
+Details on ports and authentication can be found on the InfluxDB API reference page, and a guide on the Telegraf agent for collecting and sending metrics to QuestDB via this protocol can be found on the Telegraf guide.

-The following examples add a timestamp property to each line protocol message.
-This property is optional and can be omitted to allow the server to automatically assign the the server's system time as the row's timestamp value.
+The timestamp element of InfluxDB line protocol messages is optional and when omitted, the server will automatically assign the server's system time as the row's timestamp value.

 You can query data using the Postgres endpoint